vijaya82/demo_repo/README.md

 # hi this is vijaya.
-i am a hadoop developer
+i am a hadoop developer.
+i have 8 years of experience.